 Still, the public cloud on ChessBase is used by many as it is comfortably included in the most famous chess program.

-Chessify Cloud, on the other hand, is a separate cloud service, which can be used on different chess programs including ChessBase, SCID, and Fritz as well as on the chessify.me/pro website directly.
-The available engines are Stockfish, Lc0, asmFish, Allie+Stein, and SugaR, while the cloud servers reach up to 1 BN/s (1,000,000 kN/s) speed, currently the fastest server in the chess market.
+Chessify Cloud, on the other hand, is a separate cloud service, which can be used on different chess programs including ChessBase, SCID, and Fritz as well as on the Chessify website directly.
+The available engines are Stockfish, Lc0, asmFish, SugaR, Berserk, Koivisto, and RubiChess, while the cloud servers reach up to 1 BN/s (1 000 000 kN/s) speed, currently the fastest server in the chess market.

 A major difference between the two services is that Chessify, unlike the people who offer servers on the ChessBase cloud, is a legal entity and bears full responsibility for the confidentiality and security of its users’ analyses.
-Chessify uses the servers of Oracle, which is a major cloud provider that works with organizations like the Premier League, Ferrari, Deutsche Bank, Crédit Agricole Bank, McDonald's, etc. Furthermore, Chessify's servers are dedicated per user and use only SSL-certified connections, which means they have a high level of security.
+Chessify uses the servers of Oracle, Google, and other major cloud providers.
+Furthermore, Chessify's servers are dedicated per user and use only SSL-certified connections, which means they have a high level of security.

 For premium users with a long-term contract, Chessify also provides different modifications of engines, as well as additional networks on-demand.
 For example, it has seven networks for LCZero and three versions of Stockfish - traditional, NNUE, and CorChess (used mainly for correspondence chess analysis).

 The renting system is similar to that of ChessBase, only instead of ducats, Chessify uses coins.
 Each server and engine has its own price and, like on ChessBase, users get charged per minute of use.
 Alongside the coin-based dedicated servers, however, Chessify also offers unlimited cloud analysis for subscribers.
-With an Amateur plan ($7.99), users get unlimited access to 10,000 kN/s, and with the Master plan ($34.99), they get up to 100,000 kN/s speed server for Stockfish, asmFish, and SugaR engines.
-Notably, all registered users get free basic analysis with 1000 kN/s Stockfish 15.
+With an Amateur plan ($7.99), users get unlimited access to 10,000 kN/s, and with the Master plan ($34.99), they get up to 100,000 kN/s speed server for Stockfish, asmFish, SugaR, Berserk, Koivisto, and RubiChess engines.
+Read more about the different plan options on Chessify in this blog.
+Notably, all registered users get free basic analysis with 1000 kN/s Stockfish 15.1.
 All subscription plans are available on the Chessify pricing page.